gbif/hp-solanaceae/taxonomy/browse.md

 lang-ref: species-browse
 ---

-You can download the latest version of the Solanceae Source list in .txt (with DarwinCore fields) from the [Catalogue of Life ChecklistBank](https://data.catalogueoflife.org/dataset/2304/about) and in Word format [here](/media/WCVP_Fabaceae_checklist_May_2022.docx).
+You can download the latest version of the Solanceae Source list in .txt (with DarwinCore fields) from the [Catalogue of Life ChecklistBank](https://data.catalogueoflife.org/).

 <!--react and gbif component-->